tetyanago2023/node_express_health_diary/README.md

 ## Usage
 1. Navigate to `http://localhost:3000` in your browser.
 2. Register and log in to access the application.
-3. Use the provided routes to manage health entries securely.
+3. Use the provided UI tools (buttons, links, filters) to manage health entries securely.

 ## Deployment
 - The application is deployed on Render.com with appropriate security configurations.